kcho29/forecasting/README.md

 - Place a .env file in the same folder that your code loads from (this project uses `base/.env` in the repo example).
 - Required variables (example values shown — do NOT commit real secrets):

-  KEYID='your-api-key-id'
+  KEYID='your-api-key-id'\n
-  KEYFILE='kalshi.key'       # path to PEM private key file used to sign DEMOID='your-demo-id'      # optional demo account id DEMOFILE='demo.key'        # optional demo private key path
+  KEYFILE='kalshi.key'       # path to PEM private key file used to sign \n DEMOID='your-demo-id'      # optional demo account id\n DEMOFILE='demo.key'        # optional demo private key path\n

 Notes on formatting
 - Values can be quoted or unquoted; python-dotenv will load them.
 Use relative paths (relative to project root) or absolute paths for KEYFILE/DEMOFILE.